sinch/ios-proximity-tutorial/readme.md

 Just for some quick insight, here’s the basic concepts behind the multipeer connectivity framework.
 This framework utilises pre-existing Wi-Fi networks and bluetooth to connect one iOS device to another.
 The platform itself has provisions for the transfer of various file types and also has the ability to stream data from one device to another.
 Apples AirDrop platform is presumably built on none other than the multi peer framework!

-To get started download the starter project which contains all the storyboards and view controllers to complete this tutorial, along the way you may be required to add a few classes though.
-Once you’ve opened the project in Xcode, navigate to www.parse.com.
-You will need to sign up for a free account, create a project, download the iOS SDK(link to download page) and then use the quick start guide to acquire your APP ID and Client ID.
-Once you’ve got those head over to the Xcode project.
+To get started download the starter project from the github repository which contains all the storyboards and view controllers to complete this tutorial, along the way you may be required to add a few classes though.
+We've connected all the views and buttons to their respective methods within the code to simplify this tutorial a little bit.
+Once you’ve opened the starter project in Xcode, navigate to www.parse.com.
+You will need to sign up for a free account, create a project, download the [iOS SDK](https://parse.com/downloads/ios/parse-library/latest) and then use the quick start guide to acquire your APP ID and Client ID.
+Once you’ve got those, take note of them and head over to the Xcode project.

-Please note that this projects storyboards are made to suit an iPhone 5S however size classes can be added to make it universal.
+Please note that this project's storyboards are made to suit an iPhone 5S however size classes can be added to make it a universal application.
 We recommend using the iPhone 5S simulator to avoid unecessary display issues.

-There's two options to add parse and sinch to our project, we can either import them as a framework or use cocoapods.
+There's two methods of adding parse and sinch to our project, we can either import them as frameworks or use cocoapods.
 For many reasons cocoapods is best, the main reason being version compatability.
 If you're unaware of how to use cocoapods head over to the [cocoapods](https://guides.cocoapods.org/using/getting-started.html) site and follow the guides.
 Once you've worked out how to make a podfile, edit that podfile and add two pods.
 The two pods will be Sinch and Parse, the finished PodFile should look like this...

 		target 'SinchMultiPeer' do
 		pod 'SinchRTC', '~> 3.5'